ronreiter/interactive-tutorials/tutorials/learnrubyonline.org/en/comments.md

 Tutorial
 --------

+As you start to write more complicated programs, it will become necessary to start using comments.
+Comments allows you to add explanations to your code, so that other developers (and you) can always understand what a particular piece of code is for.
+It's good practice to comment your code extensively.

 There are two types of comments, multi-line comments, and single-line comments.
-Single-line are started with # and multi-line comments are started with =begin and ended with =end.
+Single-line are started with `#` and multi-line comments are started with `=begin` and ended with `=end`.

     =begin
     I'm a comment!